 Not Much Depth

-If your current bathtub is lined with products galore, this may not be the model for you.
-The sloping sides and narrow rims aren’t suited for balancing bottles on.
+If the sides of your current bathtub are covered with various bathroom products, the sides of the Expanse might be too narrow for you.
+The sloping sides and narrow rims aren’t designed for holding items.

 5. Kohler Villager Alcove Bathtub

 At first glance, the most distinctive thing about the “Villager” is its unique shape.
 Rather than being rounded or rectangular, it is hexagonal.
 This makes it a popular choice for bathers who want a characterful bathtub.